6 tips to keep you motivated in winter

 Have the winter blues got you feeling unmotivated?

-Here are the top 6 reasons to keep exercising when the temperature drops.
+Here are our top 6 tips to stay motivated when the temperature drops:

 1. The sunshine vitamin keeps you healthy, strong and happy.

 There’s a reason it’s called the sunshine vitamin.
 While there are a limited number of foods that can provide your body with vitamin D, the easiest source is from exposure of bare skin to sunlight.